gouuums/GP-models-in-reliability/README.md

-# Gaussian Process Regression and its application in reliability analysis
+# Gaussian Process Regression and its applications in reliability analysis

 This repository provides open-source Python implementations of advanced active learning algorithms for structural reliability analysis.
 Developed for a final project at **ENSAI**, in collaboration with the **DGA** (Direction Générale de l'Armement), this project focuses on the **AMGPRA** method.